Almost Envy-Free Allocations with Connected Bundles: EF1 existence for three agents: A moving-knife protocol

 \section{EF1 existence for three agents: A moving-knife protocol}

-\begingroup We will now consider the case of three agents. \citet{Stromquist1980} designed a protocol that results in an envy-free contiguous allocation of a divisible cake.
-In outline, the protocol works as follows.
+We will now consider the case of three agents. \citet{Stromquist1980} designed a protocol that results in an envy-free contiguous allocation of a divisible cake.
+We now give a brief outline of the protocol, illustrated by Figure~\ref{fig:stromquist}.

 A referee holds a sword over the cake.
-Each of the three agents holds their own knife over the portion of the cake to the right of the sword.
-Each agent positions their knife so that the portion to the right of the sword is divided into pieces they judge to have the same value.
-Now, initially, the sword is at the left end of the cake and then starts moving at constant speed from left to right, while the agents continuously move their knives to keep dividing the right-hand portion into equally-valued pieces.
-At some point (when the left-most piece becomes valuable enough), one of the agents shouts ``cut'', and the cake will be cut twice: once by the sword, and once by the middle one of the three knives.
+Each of the three agents holds their own knife over the portion of the cake to the right of the sword, positioning it so that this portion is divided into two pieces they judge to have the same value.
+Now, initially, the sword is at the left end of the cake.
+It starts moving at a constant speed from left to right, while the agents continuously move their knives to keep dividing the right-hand portion into equally-valued pieces.
+At some point (when the leftmost piece becomes valuable enough), one of the agents shouts ``cut'', and the cake will be cut twice: once by the sword, and once by the middle one of the three knives.
 Agents shout ``cut'' as soon as the left piece is a highest-valued piece among the three.
 The agent who shouts receives the left piece.
 The remaining agents each receive a piece containing their knife.
-One can check that the resulting allocation is envy-free, since the agent receiving the left piece prefers it to the other pieces, and the other agents who are not shouting receive at least half the value of the part of the cake to the right of the sword.
+The resulting allocation is envy-free, since the agent receiving the left piece prefers it to the other pieces, and the other agents who are not shouting receive at least half the value of the part of the cake to the right of the sword.